4 Strategies to Win on Yahoo Fantasy Football

 If you and all your league mates get spoon-fed identical fantasy info from Yahoo, are you really gaining any competitive advantage?

-That said, our experience and research shows some ways to game the system … and come home with the title in your Yahoo fantasy football league(s):
+Our experience and research shows some ways you can game the system … and come home with the title in your Yahoo fantasy football league(s):

 1. Take advantage of Yahoo’s average draft position (ADP) values